Design Gastprofessur (Master)

 Was war, was ist und der präzise Eingriff

-Before anything new is invented, there is observation.
-This semester, we map atmospheres, analyse materiality, track light and sound.
-We learn to read our built environment.
-From this grows an atlas of the ordinary.
+Before anything new was invented, there was observation.
+We sensed different atmospheres, analysed materiality and tracked light and sound.
+We learnt to read our built environment.
+From this grew a ‘toolkit’ that we could apply to the design.

-In the final project, ‘Museum of the Ordinary,’ each student develops an architecture that combines and reframes collected fragments.
-A place where the everyday is transformed into something extraordinary through precise juxtaposition and conscious composition.
+In the final project “Museum of the Ordinary”, each student developed a museum from the existing structure of a former brewery in Gries, Graz.
+The result was a place where the everyday was transformed into something extraordinary through precise arrangement and conscious composition.

-The studio understands architecture as the reading of meanings and the precise placement of interventions to enable transformations that preserve and renew our environment.
+The designs view architecture as the interpretation of meanings and the precise placement of interventions to enable transformations that preserve our environment whilst simultaneously renewing it.